 What is the Thoracolumbar Junction?

-The thoracolumbar junction is where the thoracic spine, the joints are aligned to facilitate motion in a rotational direction and the lumbar spine is meant to move in a forward and backward direction.
-Whenever the direction of the spinal segment joints changes, it is easier for too much or not enough motion to occur, which causes pain.
+In the thoracic spine, the joints are aligned to facilitate motion in a rotational direction.
+However, in the lumbar spine, the joints are aligned to encourage forward and backward movement.
+Whenever the direction of the vertebral joints changes, it is easier for too much or not enough motion to occur, which causes pain.

 What Thoracolumbar Junction Pain Looks Like

 As we discussed at the beginning, TLJ discomfort can occur in a variety of areas.
-That is because the nerves at the thoracolumbar junction innervate all of those areas.
+This is because the nerves at the thoracolumbar junction innervate all of those areas.
 The discomfort typically shows up in one of the areas depicted in the image below.